-One three-hour charge can provide up to 30 hours of performance for this keyboard.
+One three-hour charge can provide up to 30 hours of performance for the.
 Logitech also made sure that it provides great feedback at the point of actuation if you’ve become used to mechanical keyboards.
-Onboard memory is also included so you’ll always have your customized settings with you.
-There’s even a handy little side roller for instantly controlling volume, plus other on-board media controls.
+Onboard memory is also included, so you’ll always have your customized settings with you.
+There’s even a handy little side roller for instantly controlling volume, plus other onboard media controls.

-OMOTON seemingly had iOS in mind when it designed this keyboard, but it should work with MacOS, Windows, and Android.
+The company seemingly had iOS in mind when it designed the, but it should work with MacOS, Windows, and Android.
 Longevity for future updates, however, is questionable.

-This lightweight, portable keyboard has a fantastic battery life lasting up to 12 months on just two AAA batteries (included).
+This portable, lightweight keyboard has a fantastic battery life lasting up to 12 months on just two AAA batteries (included).
 The keys rate up to 500,000 actuations, making it less durable than a mechanical keyboard, but it should last for years of remote typing.
-The Bluetooth 4.0 connection offers quite the range too, with up to 50 feet in open air or up to 23 feet in an office environment.
+The Bluetooth 4.0 connection offers quite the range, too, with up to 50 feet in the open air or up to 23 feet in an office environment.

 Apple’s redesigned Magic Keyboard is everything Apple fans (and others) could want from a minimal Bluetooth keyboard design.
 Older Magic Keyboards had a rolled base that propped the keyboard’s backside up to make room for AA batteries.
 This latest model has a rechargeable battery, so the keyboard lies flatter than previous versions.

-Overall, the Magic Keyboard may be slightly larger than other options on our list, but it works well with both iOS and MacOS products.
-For Apple loyalists, this is the keyboard to buy.
-The next version may even come with Apple’s famed touch bar, so stay tuned.
+Overall, the keyboard for iMac to buy.may be slightly larger than other options on our list, but it works well with both iOS and MacOS products.
+For Apple loyalists, this is the

 Looking for a super-compact Bluetooth keyboard for your mobile devices?
 The 0.24-inch thin Arteck HB030B might be just what you need for typing on the go.
 It’s tiny, scrunched, and easy to slip into most computer bags or backpacks.